-This course will start in May and run for 10 weeks.
-It comprises 60 learning hours over one term.
+Terms run from October to December and from January to March.
+The full course comprises 60 learning hours.
 Lessons are four hours long and take place once a week.
 There is a half hour lunch break.
-When enrolling you are committing to the full 10 weeks.

 No previous knowledge of Japanese is required - the course is suitable for absolute beginners.